 Emotions begin in the body.
 Our organs react, changing chemical production, producing feeling affects.
 Messages though out the body flow into brain regions where bodily changes are integrated with contextual information, and memories from past experiences.
 A volley of predictions form, trying to make sense of the data, and budget energy for an effective response.
 Lisa Feldman Barrett explains, “your brain weighs its predictions based on probabilities; they compete to explain what caused your sensations, and they determine what you perceive, how you act, and what you feel in this situation” (2017, p.
 93).

 Feeling affects, the building blocks of larger concepts of emotion, begin in the organs.
 Our bodies constantly provide troves of information about our surroundings, simply by the changes in the organs.
-Our ability to tap this information through effective interoceptive channels improves our reaction to stress, limiting prediction errors, and opening opportunities for healthy emotional regulation.
+Accordingly, our ability to tap this information through effective interoceptive channels improves our reaction to stress, limiting prediction errors, and opening opportunities for healthy emotional regulation.

 “Interoception helps you understand and feel what’s going on inside your body.
 For instance, you know if your heart is beating fast or if you need to breathe more deeply.
 You’re able to tell if you need to use the bathroom.
 You know if you’re hungry, full, hot, cold, thirsty, nauseated, itchy, or ticklish.”Amanda Morin | Understood